-ment's power signal (V) to turbidity (NTU, nephelometric turbidity unit).
-The turbidity and concentration values were then used to form a relation, which was later used in the postprocessing.
-Water samples were also collected to corroborate the field measurements taken by the OBSs at three points: near-bottom, mid-depth and near-surface.
-These samples were taken on 3 December 2019, 20 December 2019, 8 January 2020 (analysed at the laboratory of the Ministry of Public Works in Guyana in accordance with the applicable ASTM - American Society for Testing and Materials - standards) and 15 July 2021.
+SoilSediment samples were collected at all eight measurement stations along the transect (Fig. 2) from the surface layers at depths between 2 - 5 cm.
+For this campaign, two OBSs were used, T9012 and T9011.
+Both were tested and calibrated prior to use by Nortek.
+However, during the calibration process, OBS 3+ T9011 malfunctioned.
+This resulted in the use of the OBS 3+ T9012 to test the field sediment samples (within the mangrove & on the mudflat).
+As such, its calibration curve was used to convert the instrument's power signal (V) to turbidity (NTU).
+The turbidity and concentration values were then used to form a relation, which was later used in the post processing .Water samples were also collected to corroborate the field measurements taken by the OBSs at three points near-bottom, mid-depth and near-surface.
+These samples were taken on the 3 December 2019, 20 December 2019, 8 January 2020 and were analysed at the laboratory of the Ministry of Public Works in Guyana in accordance with the applicable ASTM standards) and 15 July 2021.
 The analysis was geared towards describing the process of sedimentation of the cohesive samples (settling velocity) which has been shown to be related to the sediment concentration.
-In saline suspensions with sediment concentrations up to $1 \text{ g L}^{-1}$ , an increase in the settling velocity coincides with increasing concentrations, while the settling velocity in in situ samples was observed to decrease with increasing concentrations in excess of $10 \,\mathrm{g}\,\mathrm{L}^{-1}$ .
+In saline suspensions with sediment concentrations up to 1 g/l, an increase in the settling velocity coincides with increasing concentrations, while the settling velocity in in-situ samples was observed to decrease with increasing concentrations in excess of 10 g/l.

-Along the transect, sediment properties (dry and bulk density, grain size, water content and Atterberg limits, particle size distribution, and organic matter content) were determined as well.
+Along the transect, sediment properties (dry and bulk density, grain size, water content and Atterberg limits, particle size distribution and organic matter content) were determined as well.
 These values will typically filter into the parameters applied in numerical modelling practices.

-2.3.3 Mangrove vegetation survey
+2.52.3.3 Mangrove vegetation survey

-High-resolution vegetation data obtained during the campaign were transformed into vegetation cover, expressing the relative vegetation coverage of the horizontal surface.
-The quantification of the vegetation elements was achieved using $10 \times 10$ m quadrants along all of the transects.
+High resolution vegetation data obtained during the campaign was transformed into vegetation cover, expressing the relative vegetation coverage of the horizontal surface.
+The quantification of the vegetation elements was achieved using 10 m x 10 m quadrants along all of the transects.
 The quadrants were spaced at 30 m, with the exception of the initial 20 m between the seawall and the first quadrant.
-With the vegetation cover at varying depths across the 11 transects, correlation was then determined with the observed wave dissipation.
+With the vegetation cover at varying depths across the eleven transects, correlation was then determined with the observed wave dissipation.

 The vegetation survey method further divided each quadrant into three equally spaced transects, along which all trees were tagged and the characteristics such as the height, diameter and species were recorded.
 This random sample was then used as a full representation of the characteristics within the quadrant.
-The diameter of the tree trunks was measured at stipulated heights: 0.1; 0.5; 1; 1.5; 2 and at breast height, 1.3 m (where possible).
-This procedure applied to both the Avicennia germinans and Laguncularia racemosa species; however for Rhizophora mangrove (often very sparse and young trees) additional extensive details were recorded for the prop roots.
-All Rhizophora trees in the plots
+The diameter of the tree trunks was measured at stipulated heights: 0.1 m, 0.5 m, 1 m, 1.5 m, 2 m and at breast height, 1.3 m (where possible).
+This procedure applied to both the Avicennia germinans and Laguncularia racemosa species, however for the Rhizophora mangrove (often very sparse and young trees), additional extensive details were recorded for the prop roots.
+All Rhizophora trees in the plots were counted and diameters of all roots, stems and branches were measured at the same elevations above the bed.
+The overall height of the tree was also recorded with the aid of the surveying staff and a fabricated measuring rod.